SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 Web Developers are also responsible for:

-* Collaborating with graphic designers for designs monitor website traffic
+* Collaborating with graphic designers for designs
+* Monitor website traffic
 * Troubleshooting website problems
 * Making frequent updates on websites